NetworkwithJosh/IT-Project/Remote-Connection/TeamViewer.md

 ### Services Provided
 - Common tasks include installing or updating software, removing viruses, configuring settings, resetting passwords, resolving network issues, and answering technical questions.

+### Benefits
+  - Faster Resolution: Issues can be solved immediately without waiting for someone to travel onsite.
+  - Cost-Effective: Saves time and money for both the company and the user.
+  - Scalable: A single IT team can support users across different cities or even countries.